 To know the applicable import taxes to your products made in Vietnam, you must:

-2 – determine if the goods are sensitive or non-sensitive in the Annex II of the same document.
+2 – determine if the goods are sensitive or non-sensitive in Annex II of the same document.

-FNM Vietnam is charging the handling and preparation of the documents.
-But we’re not taking any advantage of the import taxes applicable on your goods, and we’ll provide you all documents written by the UK customs to guarantee you a complete transparency of the handling of your goods in the UK.
+FNM Vietnam is charging for the handling and preparation of the documents.
+But we’re not taking any advantage of the import taxes applicable on your goods, and we’ll provide you all documents written by UK customs to guarantee you complete transparency of the handling of your goods in the UK.

-Contact at the Vietnamese customs
+Contact the Vietnamese customs

 Official name: General Department of Vietnam Customs

 If you haven’t done it yet, register an EORI number to be able to import Vietnamese goods to the UK.
 You will be granted it after 3 working days.

 The first step you’ll have to accomplish with customs is to declare your import.
 The duties and VAT are coming after.